Cricut Help & Tips

 Very extensive blog with tons of information regarding Cricut, Silhouette, fonts and more.
 There is a ton of information on different font types, different techniques, tools, and online SVG tools for Cricut users.

 Great blog with helpful Cricut information and even free files.

 - Cricut Tutorials on Cricut.com

-There are lots of tutorials so show you how to use the Explore machines and Design Space.
+There are lots of tutorials so show you how to use the Explore and Maker machines and Design Space.

 - Cricut YouTube Channel